12 min read

 Three mathematical constants are available with a single tap.
 Pi (approximately 3.14159) is the ratio of a circle's circumference to its diameter.
 Euler's number e (approximately 2.71828) is the base of the natural logarithm and appears throughout calculus and compound growth formulas.
 The golden ratio phi (approximately 1.61803) appears in art, architecture, and nature.

-Six trigonometric functions are built into the calculator.
+Six trigonometric functions are into the calculator.
 The three primary functions are sine (sin), cosine (cos), and tangent (tan).
 Their inverse functions are arcsine (sin-1), arccosine (cos-1), and arctangent (tan-1).
 The inverse functions return the angle whose sine, cosine, or tangent equals the given value.

-Degree mode is the default and is most intuitive for everyday use.
+Degree mode is the default and is most for everyday use.
 A right angle is 90 degrees, a straight line is 180 degrees, and a full rotation is 360 degrees.
 Radian mode is standard in higher mathematics and physics.
 In radians, a right angle is pi/2, a straight line is pi, and a full rotation is 2pi.
 Switch between modes at any time without losing your current calculation.

 Trigonometric functions are foundational in physics for calculating wave behavior, in engineering for structural analysis, in navigation for determining distances and bearings, and in computer graphics for rotations and transformations.
-The inverse functions are equally important when you need to find an angle from known side ratios in a triangle.
+The inverse functions are equally important when you find an angle from known side ratios in a triangle.

 The four memory buttons (MC, MR, M+, M-) let you store and recall values during complex multi-step calculations.
 M+ adds the current displayed value to memory.
 M- subtracts the current value from memory.
 MR recalls the stored memory value and places it in your expression.
 MC clears the memory, resetting it to zero.
 A small indicator appears when a value is stored in memory so you always know when memory is active.